ethstorage/es-node/ethstorage/archiver/guide-sepolia.md

+Here's a revised version of your document with improved formatting and language:

-# Running an OP Node to Derive Blocks From Sepolia Through EthStorage
+# Running an OP Node to Derive Blocks from Sepolia through EthStorage

 ## Introduction

-This document outlines the process of running an op-node from source code, which will use Sepolia as L1, and EthStorage as the blob archiver service.
-It aims to verify that the op-node will derive L2 blocks from Sepolia using the expired blobs (pruned by Sepolia Beacon chain) retrieved from the EthStorage node (es-node).
+This document outlines the process for running an OP node from source code, using Sepolia as Layer 1 (L1) and EthStorage as the blob archiver service.
+The goal is to verify that the OP node correctly derives Layer 2 (L2) blocks from Sepolia using expired blobs (pruned by the Sepolia Beacon Chain) retrieved from the EthStorage node (es-node).

-## Prerequisite
+## Prerequisites

-The tests will be conducted in an environment with the following conditions get ready:
+Before proceeding, ensure your environment meets the following requirements:

-- Sepolia L1 RPC provided by an execution client running in archive mode
+- **Sepolia L1 RPC** provided by an execution client running in archive mode
-- Sepolia L1 Beacon URL
+- **Sepolia L1 Beacon URL**
-- An es-node running with the archive service enabled
+- **An es-node** running with the archive service enabled
 - A [deployed BatchInbox contract](https://sepolia.etherscan.io/address/0x27504265a9bc4330e3fe82061a60cd8b6369b4dc) on Sepolia L1
-- An OP Stack L2 that uses EIP-4844 blobs to submit batchs to the BatchInbox
+- An OP Stack L2 that utilizes EIP-4844 blobs to submit batches to the BatchInbox

-It is assumed that the above services or components are functionning.
+It is assumed that the above services and components are functioning properly.

 ## Starting OP Geth

-### Build op-geth
+### Step 1: Build OP-Geth

-First you're going to build the `op-geth` implementation of the execution client:
+First, clone the `op-geth` repository and build the execution client:

 ```bash
 git clone https://github.com/ethereum-optimism/op-geth.git
 cd op-geth
 git checkout v1.101408.0
 make geth
 ```

-###  Create a JWT secret
+### Step 2: Create a JWT Secret

-Run the following command to generate a JWT secret to secure the communication between  `op-geth` and `op-node` :
+Generate a JWT secret to secure communications between `op-geth` and `op-node`:

 ```bash
 openssl rand -hex 32 > jwt.txt
 ```

-### Set environment variables
+### Step 3: Set Environment Variables

-Set the data dir of op-geth as a environment variable:
+Set the data directory for `op-geth`:

 ```bash
 export DATADIR=./datadir
 ```

-### Initialize op-geth
+### Step 4: Initialize OP-Geth

-Then you need to download the genesis file and initialize the client with it:
+Download the genesis file and initialize the client:

 ```bash
 curl -o genesis.json https://raw.githubusercontent.com/ethstorage/pm/refs/heads/main/L2/assets/testnet_genesis.json
 ./build/bin/geth init --state.scheme=hash --datadir=$DATADIR ./genesis.json
 ```

-### Start op-geth
+### Step 5: Start OP-Geth

-Finally start the client with following command:
+Start the client with the following command:

 ```bash
 ./build/bin/geth \
   --datadir $DATADIR \